 When reviewing the educational program, sessions may have a session type listed as part of the title.
-Below are the four types of sessions offered:
+Below are the five types of sessions offered:

-Focus on the non-medical aspects of practice that are essential to a healthy bottom line.
+Focus on the non-medical aspects that are essential to a healthy bottom line as well as practitioner wellbeing and satisfaction.

 Walk step-by-step through procedures that have been deployed successfully by your colleagues.
 Afterwards, you’ll possess the information to evaluate the technique and determine whether to implement in your practice.